alpheios-project/arethusa/docs/content/plugin_guide.md

 `backend`.

-The `locator` is an `Arethusa` service that is used to watch the URL of a current browser sessions.
+The `locator` is an `Arethusa` service that is used to watch the URL of a current browser session.
 A `resource` can watch the URL to know which address it has to call and it does so by communicating with the `locator`.

 There are occasions where we can't (during tests) or don't want (when `Arethusa` is used as a [widget]()) to look at a URL - our `inject` function therefore declares `locator.watchUrl(false)`, which allows us to set wannabe URL params by hand.
 The `generate` command just filled in an empty object here for now - we'll customize this to our needs later.

-We also assign the retriever which we want to test here through `configurator.getRetriever`, which we pass the retrievers configuration.
+We also assign the retriever which we want to test here through `configurator.getRetriever`, which we pass the retriever's configuration.

 The object
 ```